Entries from February 2010 ↓

 With a few tips and tools, your child can effectively describe a place too.

-Suppose he’s planning to describe a desert.
+Suppose he’s planning to write about a desert.
 He’ll need to describe basic desert features, of course: sand, rock, hills, and dunes.
 But deserts aren’t all alike, so his word choices will need to reflect the kind of desert he wants to write about.
 For example, if he chooses a desert in the southwestern United States, he’ll probably describe plants such as sagebrush, Joshua trees, yuccas, or saguaro cacti.

-Finding Vocabulary to Describe a Place
+Finding Vocabulary for Describing a Place

-How do you help your child study his subject and choose vivid words that make his writing sparkle?
+How do you help your child study his subject and choose strong words that make his writing sparkle?
 Whether he decides to write about a desert, city, rainforest, or pond, these ideas will help him find words that will form the foundation of his descriptive piece, narrative story, or report.

 Using a Search Engine

 Search engines such as Google makes a great resource for inspiration.
-In addition to collecting general terms about the location’s flora and fauna (the desert, for example), he’ll also find concrete, specific nouns and adjectives that will add color to his writing.
+In addition to collecting general terms about the location’s flora and fauna (the desert, for example), he’ll also find concrete, specific nouns and adjectives that add color to his writing.
 Suggest that he begin his search by looking up terms like these:

 - desert landscape